olitheolix/azrael/README.rst

 The Workers are little more than standard Physics Engines (currently Bullet) with some wrapper code to interface with Azrael.

+All in all, this approach is the usual divide and conquer principle to distribute tasks in the cloud - nothing new here, except that it is about a physics engine.

 Can this even work?
-It already does.
+Well, it already does.
 Is it anywhere near real time: not yet.

-Please drop me a line if you have any questions or suggestions.
+Feel free to drop my a line if you have any questions or suggestions.

 Project Status
 ==============

-Azrael currently features a basic API to upload meshes, define force generators (mimics eg boosters wheels, etc), send commands to these force generators, and query the scene in general (for rendering).
+Azrael currently features a basic API to upload meshes, define force generators (mimics eg boosters, wheels, etc), send commands to these force generators, and query the scene in general (for rendering).

-It also ships with two simple viewers to visualise the scene.
+It also ships with two simple viewers.
 One is a standalone PyQT/OpenGL program, the other uses JavaScript and runs in a browser.

 Installation
 ============